ZoopEcoEvo/parasitized_tonsa_limits/Output/Reports/report.md

 ## Meta-Analysis

-I surveyed the literature to find other studies that examined the effect of parasitism on CTmax.
+Parasitism is widespread across taxa.
+In order to compare the observed effects with previous work, we conducted a small meta-analysis.
+Potential studies were obtained with a Web of Science search for “(CTmax OR”upper thermal limit” OR “thermal tolerance”) AND parasit\*” on March 6th, 2023.
+This yielded 132 results, which were individually screened for inclusion in the meta-analysis.
+In order to be included, the study must have reported CTmax values for both infected and uninfected host animals.
 I used strict inclusion criteria to maximize comparability (excluding studies that measured thermal limits in time to knockdown, or percent survivorship after static temperature exposure, etc.).
 A total of five previously published studies met these criteria.

+Mean thermal limits, standard deviations, and sample sizes were extracted from the study text or tables, or were manually calculated using the raw data.
+We then estimated standardized mean difference (SMD) and 95% confidence interval for each comparison between infected and non-infected animals.
+A negative SMD indicates that parasitism decreased thermal limits.

+Below is the resulting forest plot, showing the SMD estimate for each comparison and the 95% confidence interval.
+The size of each point is proportional to the weight of each contrast.
+The diamond at the bottom of the plot summarizes the overall effect estimate.
+All previously published studies report a negative effect of parasitism on CTmax.
+It’s worth noting that previous studies examined the effect of parasites on ultimate host CTmax, while *A. tonsa* is the intermediate host for this isopod.
+The different infection dynamics across parasite life stage might be expected to modify the effect of infection on host CTmax.
+A small number of other studies examining the effect of parasitism on other metrics of thermal tolerance also indicate an increase in thermal limits, so there is precedence for this effect.
+It would be interesting to re-check whether the reported positive effects also came from studies examining intermediate hosts.

 ``` r
 library(metafor)